HPCguy/ZigShock/README.md

 # ZigShock
 1D and 3D Zig shock physics examples

 The 1D versions are working.
+Redirect output of execution to a file, then [ > plot "file" ] in gnuplot.

 I am currently working through some issues with the 3d version.